rydmike/rydmike.github.io/blog_flutter_linting.md

 Plus no need for a package for this relatively simple setup.

 In a big project the lint rules have probably been agreed and defined already for you, then just stick to that.
-If you find that the lint rules have not been defined, nor documented why they are a certain way in the project, they really should be.
+If you find that the lint rules have not been defined, nor documented why they are a certain way in the project, well then they really should be.

 ## Which Lint Package Should I Use?